GW-BNUZ/NSbirthMass/README.md

 ## Overview

 NSbirthMass is designed to provide a diverse range of neutron star mass distribution models and efficient parameter estimation.
-It includes Gaussian series models and leverages the Nested Sampling method for parameter estimation.
-This toolkit is user-friendly, efficient, and compatible with the GNU/Linux operating system.
+It includes Gaussian series models and the Nested Sampling method for parameter estimation.
+This toolkit is user-friendly and efficient for the GNU/Linux operating system.

 ### Folder Contents
 - **`demos`**: Contains partial source data and Python code for generating main datasets and figures.